 Working to Revitalize Puerto Rico's Coffee Industry

-On October 25, 2018, Hispanic Federation, together with the Miranda Family, announced the launch of a five-year initiative to revitalize Puerto Rico’s coffee sector.
+On October 25, 2018, Hispanic Federation, together with the Miranda Family, announced the launch of a three-year initiative to revitalize Puerto Rico’s coffee sector.
 The founding partners include Hispanic Federation, Nespresso, The Rockefeller Foundation, Starbucks Foundation, TechnoServe, and World Coffee Research, all of which are committed to supporting coffee farmers on the island.

 Before the storms, the Puerto Rican coffee industry was a critical economic engine employing 15,000 people.
 More than 4,400 were smallholder coffee farmers in municipalities where agriculture is king.
 In 2017, the island's coffee industry was on track to be worth up to $100 million.